 How do you prepare chia seeds for babies with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-6 to 12 months old: Make chia seed pudding (recipe below) or chia seed gel to add to other foods as desired.
+6 to 12 months old: Make chia seed pudding (see recipe) or chia seed gel to add to other foods as desired.
 To make the gel, start by combining ¼ cup of chia seeds and 1 cup of breast milk, formula, or unsweetened milk, such as cow’s milk or a plant-based milk (soy, oat, or hemp have the most protein and fat, which babies need).
 Let the seeds sit in the liquid until a gel forms, about 30 minutes.
 From there, mix a spoonful or two of the gel into foods like cereal, yogurt, or even mashed vegetables.
 To encourage your baby to eat independently, let them finger paint and scoop with their hands and offer pre-loaded utensils in the air.
 And prepare for mess!
 Chia seeds are challenging to clean up as they cling to everything.

 12 to 18 months old: Continue adding chia seed gel to foods as desired and explore chia pudding recipes.
 At this age, you can also serve smoothies with chia seed gel for added nutrition, though it would be wise to wait until your baby is self-feeding 3 meals a day and getting the majority of their calories from solid food before offering drinks like smoothies.
 (At this age it is best to prioritize eating over drinking as the weaning process continues.)